 Is The Advertising Agency Dead?

 2009 has been a mixed year.
-The big clients have really slashed budgets while lots of new clients are booking their first commercial photography with budgets in the thousands.
+The big advertising agency clients have slashed their budgets while lots of new agency’s are booking commercial photography with budgets in the thousands.

 Yesterday I met with an advertising agency in Calgary, one of the principals said that last year the agency had 25 staff and this year they just are 2 principals and 1 staff.
 This Creative Director went on to say that in the same building is a publicly listed advertising agency that occupies 2.5 full floors of the office tower.
 That advertising agency is down to just 10 people on staff.
 So is the market worse?

 I think advertising and the commercial photography market is just different, the landscape has changed.
 Everyone is trying to shave budgets and look for ways to save money.
 Businesses still need to advertise so they are looking for discounts, extras, service upgrades and package deals.
 We can get scared by this or we can seize the opportunity.